Vivek-88/LeetCode_POTD_Solution/README.md

 # LeetCode_POTD_Solution
-Here You get Solution of LeetCode POTD of in Python3
+Here You get Solution of LeetCode POTD in Python3